top of page

 Have you been thinking about laser vision correction but aren't sure if you're a good candidate or simply have questions about it?
 We'd love to help.
 Our doctors have been co-managing LASIK/PRK for over 15 years.
 That means that they perform pre-operative testing and manage post-operative healing, while the surgery itself is performed by an experienced ophthalmologist.

 To see if you qualify, you'll first need a comprehensive eye exam with us.
 You will then be referred to a surgeon for a free LASIK/PRK consultation.
 The consultation will help determine if you are a good candidate for surgery, and which procedure.
 Once the surgery date is set, our doctors will perform pre-operative measurements.
 You will then have the surgery and 1 day post operative visit with the surgeon.
-After that, our doctors will continue to monitor your post operative vision and healing to ensure the greatest success.
+Our doctors will continue to monitor your post operative vision and healing to ensure the greatest success.